Ricozl/travelPlanner/README.md

 # Capstone
 ***
-My final project is a travel website about Rome, Italy.
+My final project is a travel website about Rome, Italy called ROME TRAVEL.
+The website presents images and information about activities to enjoy in Rome, organized in nine categories: Attractions, Gelaterie, Museums, Food & Caffes, Markets, Parks, Churches, Ancient Rome, and Shopping.

 As outlined in the specs, The program uses the Django framework, Python on the back-end and Javascript on the front-end.
 My web application is mobile-responsive.
 It has four models: the User model, Categories, Sites, and Favorites.
 Most of the website is designed as a single-page application, with the exception of the Map of Rome and the Quiz which each have their own html pages.
 I have created my own favicon icon for this website.

 Homepage
 The homepage design consists of a parallax scrolling effect using CSS.
 Parallax scrolling is where the background content (i.e. an image) is moved at a different speed than the foreground content (in this case, bands of text) while scrolling.
 I have adjusted the opacity of the images to make them better serve as a background to a more readable text.
 Since parallax scrolling does not always work on mobile devices/smart phones, I have used media queries to turn off the effect on mobile devices.